Language:

 Discover how the ARK Robotics lab at Plaksha University is developing the next generation of robotics technologies such as robot foundation models, underwater vehicles and multi-functional drones.

-In 2026, Robotics engineering has rapidly emerged as a core part of the modern engineering ecosystem, driven by automation, artificial intelligence, and Industry 4.0 adoption.
-The applications and use cases for Robotics and autonomous systems are proliferating across manufacturing and technology sectors, including healthcare, consumer electronics, cybernetics, automotives and more.
-In India, annual industrial robot installation has climbed steadily, and the country is now among the top 10 markets globally for robotic installations
+In 2026, Robotics engineering is a core part of the modern engineering ecosystem, driven by automation, artificial intelligence, and Industry 4.0 adoption.
+The applications and use cases for Robotics and autonomous systems are proliferating across sectors, including consumer electronics, life sciences, automotive and more.
+In India, annual industrial robot installation has climbed steadily, and the country is now among the top 10 markets globally for robot installations

-While there is strong industry demand, robotics engineering is an interdisciplinary field at the cross-section of electrical, mechanical, and computer engineering, making it an intensive field of study.
+Robotics engineering is at the cross-section of electrical, mechanical, and computer engineering, making it an interdisciplinary field of study.

 This guide explains the complete pathway from engineering courses after 12th to BTech eligibility, subjects, admission process, and long-term career scope in robotics engineering in India.